 During the weekend, we will then be taking an in-depth look at some of these fantastic sites - from mountain tops, to machair, to marine in-shore waters.
 Experts with a passion for these special places, borne out of decades of experience, will describe the often world-beating bird communities we have in Scotland and how they work to monitor and conserve the birds there while also managing them for the enjoyment of everybody.
 And we have talks on how to find your own birds in Scotland, and how birding itself, just might be the answer to keeping these special birds and places for the future.

-New this year is a special session early on the Saturday evening where young birders attending the conference are invited to enjoy a drink and informal chat with some key professionals involved with bird conservation - a chance for budding ornithologists or conservationists to gain some invaluable insights and career advice!
+New this year is a special session early on the Saturday evening, sponsored by MacArthur Green, where young birders attending the conference are invited to enjoy a drink and informal chat with some key professionals involved with bird conservation - a chance for budding ornithologists or conservationists to gain some invaluable insights and career advice!
 Our speakers and experts are, of course, also around during the weekend to chat informally to anyone about the birds and places that make Scotland so special.

 In addition to a programme of first-class speakers, there will be an opportunity to do some birdwatching, with the option of joining an organised outing on the Saturday morning.
 This year we are back at the popular Atholl Palace Hotel in Pitlochry, an ideal location for a relaxing weekend as well as a base for late autumn birding at the edge of the Highlands.